IMXNOOBX/cs2-external-esp/README.md

 # 🎡 CS2 External ESP

-Simple external esp using gdi overlay to render esp boxes on top of cs2 highlighting your enemies and teammates including their health, name and health number.
-If you want to check out discord overlay rendering check [discord-overlay-esp](https://github.com/IMXNOOBX/cs2-external-esp/tree/discord-overlay)
+Simple external ESP for Counter-Strike 2 using the GDI overlay to render esp boxes on top of CS2, highlighting your enemies and teammates including their health and name.
+If you want to check out Discord overlay rendering check the [discord-overlay-esp](https://github.com/IMXNOOBX/cs2-external-esp/tree/discord-overlay) tree.

 ### Make sure you 🌟 the project if you like it ❤